bio4j/FOSDEM-2014/bio4j-bigger-faster-leaner-slides.md

 ### domain model

-Bio4j database has a **well-defined** domain model and all nodes and relationship comply with this abstract model
+Bio4j database has a **well-defined** domain model and all nodes and relationships comply with this abstract model

 ----